addyosmani/visibly.js/README.md

 `visibly.onVisible(callback)` allows you to trigger a callback when a page switches from a hidden state to a visible state.
 Similarly `visibly.onHidden(callback)` performs the converse.

-Here is an example where both the document title will be altered based on the page state and a message will be logged to the browser's console based on the same.
+The following is an example where both the document title will be altered based on the page state and a message will be logged to the browser's console based on the same.

 ```js
 visibly.onVisible(function () {